PrakharSaxena144/autom8ai-research-assistant/README.md

   claims it could not confirm rather than hiding them.
 - DuckDuckGo results without a key are best-effort and can be rate-limited; add a free Tavily key for reliable web fallback.
-- No authentication: add one before exposing an instance that accepts uploads publicly.
+- No authentication: the demo is open, so anyone with the link can upload documents and spend the Groq quota.
+  Add a key check before running an instance you care about.